camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 ### Tips:
-- Least granular executors can’t use JVM parallelism.
-If you allocate only one core to each executor, you can't use the benefits of JVM threads
+- Use multiple cores per executor to benefit from JVM parallelism.
+If you allocate only one core to each executor, you can't use the benefits of JVM threads.
+However, it is not recommended to use too many cores per executor.
+Rule of thumb: use at  most five core per executor so that it can achieve full write throughput
-- Leave resources for OS and YARN daemons (1 core and 1G per node)
+- Leave resources for OS and YARN daemons (1 core and 1Gb per node)
-- Need to leave resources for AM (1 container)
+- Leave resources for AM (1 container)
 - HDFS throughput is bounded by 5 cores (rule of thumb)
 - Leave resources for off-heap (use a factor of 0.9)